 Enhance Your Major

 Students at the University of Louisville have ample opportunities for international travel to enhance their study.
-The International Center sponsors overseas studies programs including classes in Paris, Montpelier, Perugia, Munich, Madrid, London, Athens, China and Hong Kong.
-In addition, students may also participate in the International Service Learning Program which offers students the opportunity to work, provide services, and earn academic credit in a hands-on international setting.
+The sponsors overseas studies programs including classes in Paris, Montpelier, Perugia, Rome, Venice, Florence, Berlin, Munich, Madrid, London, Athens, Beijing and Hong Kong.
+In addition, students may also participate in the which offers students the opportunity to work, provide services, and earn academic credit in a hands-on international setting.
 Students at the Hite Art Institute may also participate in a semester or year-long exchange program to study at the Academy of Visual Arts, Hong Kong Baptist University.

 Students who demonstrate potential for high levels of achievement find multiple opportunities for academic and personal development in the University Honors Program at the University of Louisville.
 Honors students may major in any undergraduate program in the university and are required to take at least one Honors course per year as well as maintain a 3.35 GPA.
 Small Honors classes provide students the opportunity to participate in personal classes and to engage in intensive and challenging study.